TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _realurl:
     -   *Realurl*

-        Realurl was a commonly used TYPO3 extension that created and managed user-friendly URLs.
+        Realurl was a commonly used TYPO3 community extension that created and managed user-friendly URLs.
 Now, the TYPO3 Core offers exhaustive URL rewriting capabilities with Site Matchers, Route Enhancers/Decorators and slugs.